numpy/numpy/doc/source/user/basics.io.genfromtxt.rst

 The only mandatory argument of :func:`~numpy.genfromtxt` is the source of the data.
 It can be a string, a list of strings, or a generator.
-If a single string is provided, it is assumed to be the name of a local or remote file, or a open file-like object with a :meth:`read` method, for example, a file or :class:`StringIO.StringIO` object.
+If a single string is provided, it is assumed to be the name of a local or remote file, or an open file-like object with a :meth:`read` method, for example, a file or :class:`StringIO.StringIO` object.
 If a list of strings or a generator returning strings is provided, each string is treated as one line in a file.
 When the URL of a remote file is passed, the file is